Endy74757/Automated-Server-Provisioning/README.md

 - Output SSH connection info and generate Ansible inventory automatically on `apply`
 - Provisioners or cloud‑init style first‑boot customization
 - Optional providers or backends for remote state

-## License
-MIT — use freely for learning and showcasing your automation skills.